 The AI and RA results showed little performance loss.
 But the full set of LB results are not yet available at the time of presentation.
 The proponent said that the partial results showed no loss.

 It was remarked that there are related contributions to be considered together.

+See notes under M0257

 JVET-M0646 Crosscheck of JVET-M0251 (Non-CE7: Last position coding for large block-size transforms) [H. Schwarz (Fraunhofer HHI)] [late] [miss]